 Having a baby is one of the most rewarding experiences any woman can have.
 Yet, it comes with many changes.
 Not only is your life completely different, but you’ll also experience a significant shift in your body including your hair.
-Once you’ve had a body, it is quite common to experience hair loss.
+Once you’ve had a baby, it is quite common to experience hair loss.
 Often referred to as postpartum hair loss, this condition can become worrisome when it happens.
 It doesn’t have to be.
 Most women will experience this hair loss or hair thinning, but that doesn’t mean it is here to stay.
 In fact, for many, it will significant improve over time.

 What Is Normal Hair Loss After Having a Baby?

 Typically, individuals will experience hair loss every day of their lives.
 Most people lose between 50 and 100 strands of hair on a daily basis.
 This is normal.
 Now, when it comes to postpartum hair loss, it is important to consider these numbers a bit differently.

 It is normally that between 85 and 95 percent of your hair will be growing at any one time.
 That means that at any time there is between 5 and 15 percent in the resting stage.
 During this cycle, hair falls out at the end of the growth stage – at the start of the resting stage.
 It remains that way for a short period of time.
 This is why you shed hair on a normal basis – these hairs falling out are the hair that is entering the resting stage.

 Now, during pregnancy, the hormones in your body change rapidly.
 Your hormones have to tell your body how to act, how to care for the baby, how the organs should work, and every other stage in the process.
 This often leads to increased estrogen levels in the blood stream.
 That estrogen also causes changes in your hair.

 How Does Estrogen Impact Your Hair?